Type 2 Diabetes Guide

 • Help to slow down the absorption of sugar so that your blood sugar stays lower.

-Consult with your doctor to determine the best course of pills for your individual situation.
+Consult with your doctor to determine the best course of medication for your individual situation.

 Sometimes a pill isn't effective enough and your doctor will prescribe insulin.
-Insulin can be administered with a needle, an insulin pump, or an insulin jet injector.
+Insulin can be administered with a needle, an , or an insulin jet injector.

 The importance of a suitable diet and regular exercise cannot be emphasized enough.
 Both can lessen the need for medication or insulin.

-Although it is wise to get advice from your doctor before any treatment, there are some herbal remedies out there that may provide relief.
-Plants such as onion and garlic, ginseng and cinnamon can possibly lower blood sugar and supplement your treatment.
+Although it is wise to get advice from your doctor before any treatment, there are some remedies out there that may provide relief.
+Plants such as onion and garlic, ginseng and can possibly lower blood sugar and supplement your treatment.
+Some .
+All forms of exercise are beneficial, but one study found that .

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.